Calorie Calculator

 Frequently asked questions

-It depends on your size, age, sex, and activity.
-The calculator estimates your maintenance calories (TDEE) and shows targets for losing or gaining weight.
+Your daily calorie need depends on your size, age, biological sex, and how active you are.
+The calculator estimates your Total Daily Energy Expenditure (TDEE) — maintenance calories — then shows adjusted targets for losing or gaining weight.
+For most adults, maintenance falls somewhere between 1,600 and 3,000 calories per day.

-How big a deficit should I aim for?
+How large a calorie deficit should I aim for?

-A 500‑calorie daily deficit targets about 1 pound of fat loss per week, a sustainable pace for most people.
-Larger deficits are harder to maintain and can cost muscle.
+A 500-calorie daily deficit generally produces about 1 pound of fat loss per week, which most nutrition professionals consider a sustainable pace for preserving muscle.
+Larger deficits can accelerate weight loss short-term but are harder to sustain and may lead to muscle loss and metabolic adaptation.

 Related calculators